 If you are expecting to be a mum or you know a pregnant woman, you are well aware that some foods and beverages aren’t completely safe during pregnancy.
-This includes coffee because of high caffeine content.
-What about tea?
-There is no novelty that some teas can also contain caffeine.
+This includes coffee because of the high caffeine content.
+What about teas?
+There is no novelty that some of them also contain caffeine.
 The amount depends on the type of tea you choose.

 Not all teas are grown in the same way, and some are almost as strong as coffee.
-Therefore, we can adhere to the general rule that apply both to coffee and tea.
+Therefore, we can adhere to the general rule that applies both to coffee and tea.
 Caffeine intake should be reduced to 200 mg per day during pregnancy.
-In case of coffee, you will drink as much caffeine with 2 large cups.
+In the case of coffee, you will drink as much caffeine with 2 large cups.
 Caffeine can affect blood pressure, so it is undoubtedly dangerous to exceed that amount of caffeine.
-So, is which tea is ok to drink during pregnancy?
-You will be safe drinking rooibos tea during pregnancy.
+So, which tea is ok to drink during this delicate period?
+You will be safe drinking rooibos during pregnancy.

 In South Africa rooibos means ‘red shrub’, but although it is red color tea, it is actually green before fermentation.
-Rooibos tea has been used by African bushmans for centuries, but today scientists have recognized its healing power.
+This drink has been used by African bushmen for centuries, but today scientists have recognized its healing power.

-They have found that red tea contains most of the antioxidants among all natural sources, including aspalathin, which is found exclusively in this type of tea.
-We can easily compare rooibos tea powers on a human body with green tea.
+They have found that it contains most of the antioxidants among all-natural sources, including aspalathin, which is found exclusively in this type of tea.
+We can easily compare its powers on a human body with green tea.

-Another advantage of rooibos tea is that it doesn’t contain caffeine, so we can drink it as much as we want throughout the day.
+Another advantage of the drink is that it doesn’t contain caffeine, so you can drink it as much as you want throughout the day.
 It is also suitable for pregnant women, nursing mothers, older people and children as a non-caffeinated tea.
-Because it contains substantially less tannins than green and black teas, it allows easy iron absorption.
+Because it contains substantially fewer tannins than green and black teas, it allows easy iron absorption.

 It is also excellent as a supplement for nursing mothers.
 Many people call this tea as mother’s miracle due to the beneficial influence on mothers.
 It calms both mother and the baby and at the same time soothes his intestinal cramps.
 You can drink as much rooibos tea as you want no matter if you are pregnant or not.

-Tea rooibos is a safe and effective natural solution for insomnia.
-As many as 40% of adults suffer from insomnia during a certain period of their lives, which is attributed to reasons such as stress, overuse of caffeine, and some diseases.
+Rooibos is a safe and effective natural solution for insomnia.
+As many as 40% of adults suffer from insomnia during a certain period of their lives, which is attributed to stress, overuse of caffeine, and some diseases.

-Magnesium helps to preserve and restore body tissues during the pregnancy.
+Magnesium helps to preserve and restore body tissues during pregnancy.
 It can reduce the constraint in fetal growth and prevents eclampsia.
 It also increases the weight of the fetus.
-A severe lack of magnesium can lead to preeclampsia, congenital anomalies and even higher infant mortality.
+A severe lack of magnesium can lead to preeclampsia, congenital anomalies, and even higher infant mortality.

 Researchers at the Japanese University of Iwata claim that rooibos prevents the formation of lipid peroxidation or a process when harmful free radicals attack the nervous tissue and brain cells.